litixsoft/lx-valid/README.md

 ## Development
 The lx-valid validator is currently under development.
 Scheduled functions are implemented step by step.
-Please refer to the change list and roadmap for further information on development progress.
+Please refer to the changelog and roadmap for further information on development progress.

 ## Roadmap